 The Australian Labradoodle was originally bred for the sole purpose of filling the need for a hypoallergenic service dog.
 In addition to being remarkably intelligent and very friendly, the Australian Labradoodle was bred to have a low or no-shed coat, limiting the amount of dander they contribute and making the aid of service dogs available to those with dog allergies and special needs.

 As for shedding, again, the Australian Labradoodle is known for its low to non-shedding coat, particularly the wool and fleece coat types.
-The breed has been developed over generations to maintain an allergy friendly coat that is a blend of the lab, spaniel, wheaten and poodle coats.
+The breed has been developed over generations to maintain an allergy friendly coat that is a blend of the lab and poodle coats.
 There is one point in the Australian Labradoodle’s life that you might observe shedding and that is between 8-14 months of age when it changes out of its baby coat and into its permanent adult coat.
 But, have no fear!
 This phase does not last forever, and you will have your allergy friendly, low/non-shedding pet back very soon!